Mihut1/homework1/README.md

 * How is the company funded?
 How much funding have they received?
   Robinhood has been funded through venture capital.
 Since its inception, the company has raised several rounds of funding, attracting significant interest from investors due to its disruptive business model and rapid growth.

-As of my last update in April 2023, Robinhood had raised over $2 billion in funding.
+Robinhood had raised over $2 billion in funding.
 Key investors have included venture capital firms like Andreessen Horowitz, Sequoia Capital, and Ribbit Capital, among others.
 The company went through various funding rounds, from Series A to Series G, with each round attracting more significant investments as the company's valuation soared.

 In addition to venture capital, Robinhood's financial journey included an initial public offering (IPO).
 The company went public on July 29, 2021, under the ticker symbol "HOOD" on the Nasdaq stock exchange.
 This public offering was another significant step in its funding and provided a new avenue for raising capital while giving the public the opportunity to own a piece of the company.